Mycrosys/portfolio-project-4-tomodachi/README.md

 ## ([^](#tableofcontents)) <a name="future">Future Features</a>

-1. User Profile: Implementing a User Profile would set the baseline for other Features and give the registered Site Users an Option to Update their Information, change their Password, or enable/disable notifications.
+1. User Profiles (EPIC): Implementing a User Profile would set the baseline for other Features and give the registered Site Users an Option to Update their Information, change their Passwords, or enable/disable notifications.
 2. Theme Switching: This would give the registered Site User to switch from a brighter to a darker theme that is easier on the eyes.
 Many Social Sites like Twitter have already implemented a dark mode into their website.
 3. Adding and Removing Categories: Currently, we have 5 hard-coded Categories.
 For the expandability of the project, it will later be essential, that the Superuser can add and remove categories on the fly.
 This would require some recoding of the Browse/Filter Page.
 4. Attendee management for Event Creator: Currently, only the Admin can see the name of Event Attendees in the Admin Panel for privacy reasons.
 We do not want Users to stalk other Event Attendees by seeing their names in Event Details.
 However, it may be a good idea to offer the Event Creator the list of the Attendees as well as the option to remove an Attendee or restrict it by adding a maximum number of attendees to an event.